EmilioCrespoPeran/WhoTalks/README.md

 1. Clone this project and store it in htdocs folder of Xampp.
 2. Import database scripts in phpMyAdmin.
+3. Download composer.phar and install dependences with `php composer.phar install`.
-3. Run the app and enjoy!
+4. Run the app and enjoy!

 ## Developers